ezart/merle/README-QS2.md

 admin@pi $ ssh-copy-id -i [identity file] username@remote_host
 ```

-Where identiy file in our example is /home/admin/.ssh/mykey.pub.
+Where identity file in our example is /home/admin/.ssh/mykey.pub.
 For this Quick Start, we can use the same Raspberry Pi system to run Thing and Thing' using localhost as the remote_host address.
 Substitute your internet host address for remote_host rather than using localhost.
 We're using localhost here to quickly get Thing' running.
 Let's install the key:

 ```
 admin@pi $ ssh-copy-id -i /home/admin/.ssh/mykey.pub admin@localhost